 Applies only to the case where a DOCSIS 3.1 CM operating with a DOCSIS 3.0 CMTS.
+See section 6.3.5 of [DOCSIS PHYv3.0].

 7 PHY SUBLAYER FOR OFDM

 7.1 Scope

 This specification defines the electrical characteristics and signal processing operations for a cable modem (CM) and Cable Modem Termination System (CMTS).
 It is the intent of this specification to define an interoperable CM and CMTS such that any implementation of a CM can work with any CMTS.
 It is not the intent of this specification to imply any specific implementation.